notify-rs/notify/notify-debouncer-full/README.md

 * Only emits a single `Rename` event if the rename `From` and `To` events can be matched
 * Merges multiple `Rename` events
+* Takes `Rename` events into account and updates paths for events that occurred before the rename event, but which haven't been emitted, yet
 * Optionally keeps track of the file system IDs all files and stiches rename events together (FSevents, Windows)
 * Emits only one `Remove` event when deleting a directory (inotify)
 * Doesn't emit duplicate create events